 The Adjutant General

 Most of the 150 POWs on the Calacoon Detail collected scrap metal to be sent to Japan.
-A good amount of the scrap metal were disabled vehicles that did not run that were tied together with rope and to an operating vehicle to move them.
+There were also two small POW detachments at Calacoon and San Fernando that attempted to repair the disabled vehicles.
+To recover the disabled vehicles that did not run they were tied together with rope and to an operating vehicle to move them.
 A POW sat in each vehicle as they were pulled by the operating vehicle to Caloocan or San Fernando where the POWs attempted to get them running.
 Scavenged trucks that they got running were sent to the Bachrach Garage for further repairs as were captured tanks.
-The vehicles that could not be fixed were stripped of usable parts and loaded on barges to be sent to Japan as scrap.
-In 1943, the detail was down to 50 POWs since most of the disabled vehicles had been savaged.
-The Caloocan Detail ended in 1943 except for the POWs working at the garage who repaired vehicles for the Japanese.
-John with his brother Henry were with other members of the tank group at the garage including, Maurice Lustig, Jack Bruce, and John Burke of A Company.
+The vehicles that could not be fixed were stripped of usable parts and loaded on ships to be sent to Japan as scrap.
+The detail ended in 1943 except for the POWs working at the garage.
+John with his brother Henry was with other members of the tank group at the garage including, Maurice Lustig, Jack Bruce, and John Burke of A Company.

 His family received notification that he was a POW in June 1943 from the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON SERGEANT JOHN P LUTHER IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=